Updated on 2024-07-11 GMT+08:00

 IAM User

 You can create users in IAM as the administrator and assign permissions for specific resources.
 As shown in the following figure, James is an IAM user created by the administrator.
-IAM users can log in to Huawei Cloud using their account name, usernames, and passwords, and then use resources based on assigned permissions.
+IAM users can log in to Huawei Cloud using their account name, usernames, and passwords, and then use resources based on the assigned permissions.
 IAM users do not own resources and cannot make payments.
 You use your account to pay their bills.

 Figure 3 IAM user created by the administrator